SHARE

 white coffee shop Paris

-You can enjoy the detailed google map for more favorite coffee shops.
-When new shops open in Paris, I will continue to add favorites as I discover more in Paris.
+Enjoy the detailed Google map for more of my favorite coffee shops.
+As new shops open in Paris, I will continue to add favorites as I discover more.
 Do you have a favorite?

 Leave a comment